charliemikels/figura-music-player/README.md

 ### Do my friends also need to install LUtils?

 No. Only you, the host, needs LUtils installed to make this avatar work.
-But for best results, everyone should be on the same Figura version.
+But for best results, everyone should be on the same version of Figura.

 ### How can I get the piano?